 Antique Alley, Trenton St., Monroe-West Monroe

 Antique Alley is famous for shopping!
 It hosts one of the largest shopping malls in north Louisiana along with a wide array of boutiques offering the antique hunter an afternoon of fun or the savvy shopper the newest, trendiest items.
 Another look into the Monroe area also reveals DeSiard Street which radiates history.
-Head to Mound Welcome Center or the Monroe-West Monroe Visitors Bureau Office and rent a GPS system for a guided tour of the Hwy.
-80 Bypass.
-As visitors drive down DeSiard Street they will see video and historical information provided through the system along the way.
+Head to the Monroe-West Monroe Visitors Bureau Office for a map of must-see historic homes and cruise DeSiard Street for a taste of history.

 Ryan Street in Lake Charles

 Ryan Street located in downtown Lake Charles is a lovely paved streetscape with a vibrate scene of restaurants, bars, artisan galleries and coffee shops.
 To begin exploring Ryan St. and the surrounding areas including the nearby Children’s Museum, head to the Art Shop for bike rentals!
-As you cruise Ryan St., stop for a morning coffee at Stellar Beans Coffee House (off Ryan on Broad St.) or indulge in the Bonte Creperie & Café who serves all organic local items.
+As you cruise Ryan St., stop for a morning coffee at Stellar Beans Coffee House (off Ryan on Broad St.) or stop in for sunday brunch at the Blue Dog Cafe.
 Take some time to head to the 1911 City Hall Arts and Cultural Center for a taste of Lake Charles’ history.
-After exploring the art galleries along Ryan St., grab some Louisiana grub at the Sabine Pass Crab Shack.
+After exploring the art galleries along Ryan St., indulge in a fantastic dinner at the Pujo Street Cafe that is known for their delicious Cajun and Creole fare with unforgettable desserts.

 Columbia Street, Covington

 Take a stroll down this beautiful street in Covington that begins at the old Columbia Street Landing on the Bogue Falaya River.
 The street wanders through old downtown Covington and is marked with 10 blocks of shops, galleries, clothing boutiques, along with the popular Covington Farmers Markets on Saturdays.
+Stop into the St. Tammany Art Association to view their current art exhibits from nationwide artists.
+Grab a refreshing drink inbetween shops at the Covington Brewhouse which offers free tastings on Saturdays.
+And discover the town's historic charm at the newly restored Southern Hotel.
 During the spring, free concerts are staged at the Columbia Street Landing and in the fall visit for the annual Three Rivers Arts Festival.
 This open-air event attracts more than 50,000 people over the festival weekend to view artists’ work from around the nation.

 Front Street, Natchitoches

 Front Street in Natchitoches offers a glimpse into the history of the city and has maintained its historic charm for centuries.
 Front Street originally looked out over the Red River prior to its changing course in the mid 1830s.
 Now, the views from Front St. look over the Cane River Lake.
-This busy street hosts the majority of festivals including the Turn on the Holidays festival of lights, which is the second oldest Christmas activity in the nation.
-We suggest taking a walking tour of the area to view historic sites dating back to the 1820s along with picking out your favorite restaurants.
-Learn more about Natchitoches.
+This busy street hosts the majority of festivals including the Turn on the Holidays festival of lights, which is one of the oldest Christmas activities in the nation.
+We suggest taking a walking tour of the area to view historic sites dating back to the 1820s.
+Stop for food and refreshments along the river and head to Lasyone's Meat Pies Restaurant to experience a Natchitoches special.

 Third Street, Alexandria

 In Alexandria, Third Street is part of the city’s Cultural Arts District and offers a glimpse into the past with the city’s oldest buildings.
 Third Street runs directly beside the Hotel Bentley and was the site for military parades during WWII.
 The Hotel Bentley, itself has a unique military history as WWII generals stayed there before deploying to the War.
-Currently, the street is the site of the Spring and Fall Art Walk, where art vendors stretch over 7 blocks from Jackson Street to St. James Street.
+Today, head to Third Street for year-round events, tasty restaurants and art.
 Other iconic places to visit include the Diamond Grill (an old jewelry store restored into a restaurant), Sentry Drug & Grill (old style diner in historic drug store) and Kress Theatre (historic Kress building now the Rapides Foundation Building).

 Magazine Street, New Orleans